hofstede-matheus/workshop-nextjs-amplify-ai/README.md

 ### Amazon Q

-Cansei de programar, vamos pedir ajuda para a Amazon Q pra implementar a funcionalidade de extrair texto de uma imagem.
+Cansei de programar.
+Vamos pedir ajuda à Amazon Q para implementar a funcionalidade de extrair texto de uma imagem.

 Assim como o ChatGPT, ele tem um chat que podemos fazer perguntas técnicas.
 Além disso digitando `/dev` ele inicia o modo "Amazon Q Developer Agent", que faz alterações no código a partir de um prompt.

 Vamos testar isso:

 ```
-Given the structure that the project is following: Route Handlers for each funcionality the app has, and a service folder with each service, eg, speech-marks and synthesize, add a new Amazon Textract service to get text from images uploaded in a form inside the main page of the application.
+Given the structure that the project is following: Route Handlers for each functionality the app has, and a service folder with each service, e.g, speech-marks and synthesize, add a new Amazon Textract service to get text from images uploaded in a form inside the main page of the application.
 Create all route handlers, services and forms necessary for this.
 ```

-Enquanto ele faz as alterações, vamos conversar se a Inteligência Artificial vai roubar nossos empregos.
+Enquanto ele faz as alterações, vamos conversar sobre se a Inteligência Artificial vai roubar nossos empregos.

 Criar uma service account com a permissão `AmazonTextractFullAccess`